ryanabx/team6-safelivingapp/README.md

 <img src="./src/SL_Logo_NoBkg.png" width = 256 align="right">
 The Safe Living App Website is a website which can help you compare many factors when determining your next place to live!
 The website compares FBI Crime Data along with several other data points in order to find the best match for a user's ideal city!

-(This project is being developed for CS-4503 and CS-4513 Senior Software Project at the University of Tulsa.)
+(This project was developed for CS-4503 and CS-4513 Senior Software Project at the University of Tulsa from FA2021 to SP2022.)

 ## Setup and Installation (Angular Frontend)
 1. Install [Node.js](https://nodejs.org/en/).